 Steering Clear of High Roster Turnover

-The current one-and-done rule the NBA has creates an environment for college basketball in which plenty of teams are shuffling new players in and out of their rotation constantly.
-What made the 2018 National Champion Villanova Wildcats special was that the nucleus of that team was not comprised of high-end prospects who stayed only for a season.
+The current one-and-done rule the NBA has created an environment for college basketball in which plenty of teams are shuffling new players in and out of their rotation constantly.
+What made the 2019 National Champion Virginia Cavaliers special was that the nucleus of that team was not comprised of high-end prospects who stayed only for a season.

 Offense > Defense?

-Truly good offenses are hard to find at the collegiate level.
+Truly good offences are hard to find at the collegiate level.
 High roster turnover is a part of it.
-Mostly, though, you’re dealing with teenagers, most of whom are still hoping to drastically improve and who don’t measure up to professional talent.
+Mostly, though, you’re dealing with teenagers, most of whom are still hoping to drastically improve and who don’t measure up to the professional talent.
 Things can, and will, sometimes get ugly.

 Consider this: During the 2010-11 season, six players made more than 100 three-pointers.
 Fast forward seven years, to 2017-18, and 28 players cleared 100 makes from beyond the arc.
 Teams are shooting these looks more than ever.
 And that, by extension, means they’re making them more than.